 Being an estate planning attorney requires a good mix of professionalism and empathy.
 Notwithstanding excellent communication skills and credibility.

-If you have these skills, you are well suited to pursue a career as an estate planning attorney and sure to find success!
+If you have these skills, you are well-suited to pursue a career as an estate planning attorney and are sure to find success!